mikemix/mxdiModule/README.md

 *Remember*, the service you are about to inject, like the `Injectable` class above, must not be registered in the Service Manager.
 If you register it as factory or invokable, it won't go through the Abstract Factory and won't get injected.
 By the way, this allows you to create custom factory for the service in mention.

-The order of the `@Inject` annotations inside the `@InjectParams` *is important* as with this order parameters will be passed to the method/constructor.
-Wrong order will result in PHP's errors.

 To speed up locate time you can request the service through the DiFactory invokable, for example:

 ```php